Birth of the Galactic Disk Revealed by the H3 Survey

 The transition scale occurs at a metallicity that is somewhat too high compared to the data ($-0.7$ and $-1.15$ compared to $-1.3$), and much too late (6 Gyr for both simulated galaxies, compared to $\approx1$ Gyr in the data).
+Moreover, the shape of the chemical evolution track shows quantitative differences compared to the data.
 Of the 35 NIHAO galaxies presented in \citet{Buck20}, only one shows a transition at the low metallicity seen in the data (\texttt{g5.31e11}).
 This result is in agreement with \citet{Belokurov22}, who find that the transition between hot and cold kinematics occurs too late in the Latte \citep{Wetzel22} and Auriga \citep{Grand18a} simulations.
 For the NIHAO simulations, mergers appear to be the main driver of the enhanced star formation efficiency and non-monotonic abundance behavior.
 However, given that the timing is very different between simulations and data, we reserve judgement on the physical mechanism responsible for the transition in the data to future work.